 - do you think the goal was too far away; how come you decided to put it that far?

 - (to wrap it up) if you could do this activity again, how would you do it?

-Possible alternatives, changes for different circumstances: the activity can be done also without the rope, it won’t change the expected impact.
+The activity can be done also without the rope, it won’t change the expected impact.
 You can also change the time limit and give more or less time either for the plan or for the execution, depending on the group and if you want to put more time pressure.
 Also, in case would like to bring more challenges during the process, you can move the guidelines that the participants created for themselves (for ex. branches they placed in order to indicate the direction), this way you create more chaos but you can also check and reflect more on the way they communicate with each other.